Funders' views on sex and gender aspects of research proposals

 Canadian Institutes of Health Research

-The Canadian Institutes of Health Research (CIHR), Canada's largest federal funder of biomedical research, is a trailblazer in this arena, having already in 2010 implemented a policy that requires applicants to declare whether and why they will consider sex and/or gender in their proposed research.
+The Canadian Institutes of Health Research (CIHR), Canada's largest federal funder of biomedical research, is a trailblazer in this arena, having already in 2010 implemented a policy that requires applicants to declare whether and how they will consider sex and/or gender in their proposed research.
 For certain funding initiatives, the CIHR even requires that applicants include in their team a Sex and Gender Champion; that is, a researcher who possesses or acquires the expertise to "ensure that sex and/or gender considerations are integrated into every step of the research project, as appropriate, including project rationale, experimental design, methods, analysis and knowledge translation".
-As part of the CIHR, the Institute of Gender and Health provides extensive online information and training about integrating sex and gender in research, as well as a video guiding peer reviewers in how to assess such integration in research proposals.
+As part of the CIHR, the Institute of Gender and Health provides extensive online information and training about integrating sex and gender in research, as well as a video guiding peer reviewers on how to assess such integration in research proposals.
 A sex-and-gender expert is also assigned to each peer-review committee to ensure high scientific standards in the discussions about the inclusion or omission of sex and gender in grant applications.
+Since 2021, reviewers are required to factor the assessment of sex and gender into the overall score of the application.

 Like the US NIH, the CIHR provides incentives in the form of additional funding for basic scientists to factor sex into their experiments.
 Moreover, it provides Sex and Gender Science Chair grants intended to form a cadre of experts across all disciplines.